All Episodes

 Yes.

-You know, one of my concerns is, primarily, the federal government is already in our house.
+And, you know, one of my concerns is primarily the federal government is already in our house, and now they're almost getting ready to step into our shoes.

-And I'm not anti-government, but I do believe that The states should belong to the hands of the people.
+And I'm not anti-government, but I do believe that the states should belong to the hands of the people.

-Like after the fall, after the fact, if the reality does come that there's going to be martial law or the worst case scenario, is there any way that we can rebuild our cities?
+And have you considered, is that, I'm going to get your book, but have you considered anything, or is there anything in your book that mentions about order, like after the fall, after the fact, if the reality does come that there's going to be martial law or the worst case scenario, is there any way that we can rebuild our cities?

-Alright, that really is a pretty good question.
+That really is a pretty good question.

 What comes after?